jfjlaros/serialMux/docs/protocol.rst

      - size
      - data

-The first virtual device has port number ``0``, the second ``1``, etc.
-Virtual port number ``255`` is reserved for control messages.
+The first virtual device has port number ``0``, the second ``1``, etc. Port number ``255`` is reserved for control messages.
 The maximum number of virtual devices is 254 and the length of the message is limited to 255 bytes.

 Control messages